sirkamar/AROLib/README.md

 ## Operators and References
 For the purpose of convenience, the ARO Library has defined several operator functions that are designed to work in collaboration with references in general or with references to specific types.
-The following operator functions have been defined.
+The following operator functions have been defined:

 Operator/Operation | Description | Applies to Reference Types
 ------------------ | ----------- | --------------------------